 The engine was originally purchased from Florida by Whatcom County Fire District No. 4 in Washington state.
 FVFD then purchased the 2008 Pierce 4x4 Wildland Contender with 8,300 original miles.

 The FVFD will be retiring and eventually selling Engine 7423, a 1981 Ford Pumper which served as the downtown attack engine for a number of years before being moved to the Hydesville station as a hose supply unit.
-Later, it was moved to the Campton Heights station as a reserve engine for the district.

 ”While we do not have a major wildland fire threat with-in our fire district, there have been many times where our access was limited due to apparatus ability,” Colby said.
 “This unit will give us a little more diversity throughout the area we serve while being universal enough to handle both wildland and structure type fires.”

 According to Company No. 4 Capt.
 Robin Newman, “The current fleet of the Fortuna Fire Protection District consists of two pumpers, one 100-foot aerial platform, and one medium duty rescue out of the downtown station with a 50-foot aerial in reserve.
 One pumper and one 3,000-gallon water tender out of the Campton Heights station with one pumper in reserve.
 Out of the Hydesville station are one attack pumper, one wildland interface pumper, one 2,000 gallon water tender, and a light duty rescue.”

 Company No. 4 has 13 members made up of a captain, 1st lieutenant, 2nd lieutenant, and firefighters.
 The company uses a pager system to improve response time to calls.

 ”The community has been very supportive of our company,” said Colby, who has been with the department for 10 years.
 “Training has increased and come a long way over the years.”